 4.8.
 FME is used to maintain system cleanliness.
-Accomplishment of NSI 009-107 of 2.1, or other means of cleanliness restoration, will be invoked within the Work Item when cleanliness is lost or suspected of being lost.
+Accomplishment of NSI 009-107 of NAVSEA Standard items, or other means of cleanliness restoration, will be invoked within the Work Item when cleanliness is lost or suspected of being lost.